-If you’d like to see our current RPG group schedule, please click here!
+If you’d like to see our current RPG group locations and schedule, please click here!

 Why Tabletop Role-Playing Games?

 We use tabletop role-playing games to help teens, adolescents, and emerging adults become more confident, creative, and socially capable.
 The inherent benefits of tabletop role-playing games are numerous, and become even more beneficial if intentionally facilitated by a professional.

 While we were brainstorming for a presentation at PAX South in 2016, we filled an entire whiteboard with reasons why tabletop role-playing games are inherently beneficial, and narrowed down the four main reasons we use tabletop role-playing games in our social skills groups.
 No matter the reason players decide to play these games, they are developing and practicing skills.

 - Learn to take the perspectives of others

 - Develop their creative problem-solving skills